akshell/docs/guide/using.rst

 *Show* spot menu item to view the corresponding page in your browser).

-The purpose of spots is to separate development and debugging from serving the application users.
+The purpose of spots is to separate development and debugging from serving application users.
 When the next stable version is ready, the spot containing it could be "released": it will instantly become available to everyone (this operation is atomic).

 Spots also facilitate collaboration: developers have independent spots